Remote Staffing vs. Outsourcing: What’s The Difference?

 Adding up

-HRM and HRD differ certain ways pertaining to their end goals and functionality.
+HRM and HRD differ in certain ways pertaining to their end goals and functionality.
 HRM focuses on the management of human resources, while HRD emphasizes the training and development of skills and knowledge of employees.

 Human Resource Management is a broader concept that includes activities such as recruitment, selection, staffing, development, monitoring, maintenance, relationship management, and evaluation.
 In contrast, Human Resource Development specifically pertains to the development aspect, which involves training, learning, career development, talent management, performance appraisal, employee engagement, and empowerment.